Hindus view on time and process as “cyclical as opposed to linear”

 Differences between Hindu western conceptions of time

 The idea of time being cyclical is different from the western conception in one way.
-This is because according to them, if the process of anything say like music has to come back to where it began, then it will be of much quality as compared to the initial.
+This is because according to them, if the process of anything say music has to come back to where it began, then it will be of much quality as compared to the initial.
 This means that there is a concept of improvements, which is not found in Hindus.

-Do cynical have any advantages linear
+Does cynical have any advantages to linear

 I don’t think so.
 This is because in cyclical, revolution is just on the existing thing even though there will be some few changes taking place (TenHouten, 2015).
 With linear, it encourages creativity and innovation which lead to the creation of new and better things.
-Linear time also encourages individuals to interact with others from different cultures and learn ideas which they can incorporate into other culture.
+Linear time also encourages individuals to interact with others from different cultures and learn ideas that they can incorporate into other cultures.
 Generally viewing time and process as linear triggers change as well as the change of lifestyle.

 References